Conversion Practices and Where to Get Support

 A person cannot consent to conversion practices being carried out against them.

-There is no proof that conversion practices work and they can have a lifelong impact on the mental and physical wellbeing of those who are subjected to them.
+Conversion practices do not work and they can have a lifelong impact on the mental and physical wellbeing of those who are subjected to them.
 This can often lead to poor mental health, low self-esteem and difficulty forming relationships.

 Conversion practices can take place in different locations.
 A common place it’s associated with is in religious settings, but they can take place in many different environments.
 At home, within health care or even abroad, where and what happens can look different depending on the situation but conversion practices try and change (or suppress) a person’s sexual orientation and/or gender identity.

-Put simply if someone persistently says that you aren’t lesbian, gay, or bi, tries to make you straight, or tries to stop you from being trans, that is classed as conversion practices.
+Put simply if someone tries to stop you from being lesbian, gay, bi or trans or tries to make you straight or cisgender, that is classed as conversion practices.

 How to identify behaviours of conversion practices